-2. Merrimack 4th of July Review
+42 2.
+Merrimack 4th of July Review

-Submitted by the Rotary Club of Merrimack

-To discuss the plans and intentions of the Rotary Club of Merrimack regarding the coordination and implementation of a safe and fun Independence Day celebration.

-Neil Anketell, Event Coordinator, Rotary Club of Merrimack, stated this year's event will be similar to that of last year.
-The amount of entertainment at last year's event worked well and filled the whole day.
-The same number of vendors is expected (approx. 40), and the intent would be to utilize the same layout.
+- 43 Submitted by the Rotary Club of Merrimack - 44 To discuss the plans and intentions of the Rotary Club of Merrimack regarding the coordination - 45 and implementation of a safe and fun Independence Day celebration. - 46 day.
+The same number of vendors is expected (approx. 40), and the intent would be to utilize the samelayout.